 But I tell myself, the evidence has shown me, time and again, even to this day, that I will always be a food addict.
 I need only look to others who have strayed from their diet, even a tiny nibble, and before long, find themselves back to eating uncontrollably.
 There are many of us out there.

 Adapted from Food Junkies: The Truth About Food Addiction.
-Published by Dundurn Press, the book will be published in January 2015.
+Published by Dundurn Press (2015).
 Dr. Tarman is an addiction medicine specialist focusing on food addictions.
 She is the medical director at Renascent, a drug and alcohol treatment centre in Toronto.